 Your ovaries become bombarded with insulin, which causes a structural change to your ovaries and stimulates them to secrete androgens, like testosterone.
 The result is the typical ovarian changes of PCOS women, plus elevated testosterone.

-Elevations in testosterone are responsible for the typically symptoms of…
+High testosterone are responsible for the typically symptoms of…

 - Hair loss on the scalp

 - Excess body hair (especially upper lip, chin, chest and abdomen)

 Glycemic Index is Out, Insulin Index is In:

 Do your remember the glycemic index?
 Yeah, it was all the rage when I was getting my nutrition degree.
 The glycemic index is a carbohydrate ranking system designed to help guide “good” blood sugar choices.

 It turns out the glycemic index is not an ideal system to guide food selection for the best blood sugar balance.

 What we’ve come to understand is while the glycemic index can be a good guide, it is really insulin we need to be focusing on.
 Insulin is the gatekeeper of the cell, allowing glucose to enter into it to be used as fuel, which is why it is so important of focus on the Insulin Index and inflammation.

 Both the insulin index and glycemic index look at the effects of certain foods on blood sugar levels, but the Insulin Index gives better guidance to women with PCOS.